Mama (2013 film): Production

 The film began production in Pinewood Toronto Studios on 3 October 2011.
 Production ended on 9 December 2011.
 Parts of the film were also shot in Quebec City, Quebec.
 Although the film was produced in Canada, it is set in Clifton Forge, Virginia.
+Much of the Mama character was filmed practically.
+To create the unnaturally jerky movements, Javier Botet was hung from a wire rig and his limbs were tugged at random times.
+Even heavily CGI-augmented scenes stitched different elements of Botet's performance.

 The film was initially scheduled for release in October 2012, but was later rescheduled for January to avoid competing with Paranormal Activity 4.
 Its success at that later date has, among with other dump months horror films, convinced studios to start opening horror movies year-round.

 Reception

 Critical reception

-Mama received mixed reviews from critics.
+Mama received positive reviews from critics.
 It holds a 63% approval rating on Rotten Tomatoes based on 166 reviews, with an average rating of 5.90/10.
 The website's critical consensus states: "If you're into old school scares over cheap gore, you'll be able to get over Mama's confusing script and contrived plot devices."
 Metacritic gives the film a weighted average score of 57 out of 100, based on 35 critics, indicating "mixed or average reviews".
+Audiences polled by CinemaScore gave the film an average grade of "B-" on an A+ to F scale.

 Richard Roeper, writing for the Chicago Sun-Times, enjoyed the film, giving it three stars out of four and saying, "Movies like Mama are thrill rides.
 We go to be scared and then laugh, scared and then laugh, scared and then shocked.
 Of course, there's almost always a little plot left over for a sequel.
 It's a ride I'd take again."
 Owen Gleiberman, reviewing for Entertainment Weekly, gave the movie a B and said, "Mama lifts almost every one of its fear-factor visuals from earlier films: the rotting black passageways that spread like mold over the walls (very Ringu meets Repulsion); the fire in her eyes; the crouched figures that skitter and pounce à la the infamous 'spider' outtake from the original Exorcist; the way that Mama, with her arms like smoky-shadowy bent tendrils, evokes both the monster from the Alien films and also, in a funny way, the crumpled-puppet gothic mischievousness of Tim Burton animation.
 Nothing in the movie is quite original, yet Muschietti, expanding his original short, knows how to stage a rip-off with frightening verve.
 It helps to have an actress on hand as soulful as Jessica Chastain..."